ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

       },
   },

 x-dependent
 ------------------------
-It is common for operations to include parameters that are dependent of other operations to determine their value (e.g. id).
-This extension is used to trigger the LLM to make a call to the dependent operation to determine the value of the parameter.
+Operations often include parameters that rely on the results of other operations to determine their values (e.g., an ID).
+This extension is used to trigger the plugin to call the dependent operation in order to ascertain the value of the parameter.

 Example: